Originally posted on August 5, 2014 @ 7:06 PM

-There are calls by the safety zealots to have TV DIY Shows ensure they set a good safety example (compliance is the most commonly used word) – Dr Rob Long responds:
+There are calls by safety crusaders to have TV DIY Shows ensure they set a good safety example (compliance is the most commonly used word) – Dr Rob Long responds:

 Release the Safety Monster and Wreck a Good TV Show